Skip to main content

 • Fee paid on settlement from profits only

-• Simple, clear, hackathon-ready
+• Simple, clear, owner-controlled

 B. Protocol-level revenue share (v2)